Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Implementation and Accuracy Verification

 \subsection{Accuracy Verification: Quad Precision}

-The limitations in both the computational domain and accuracy, as discussed in Section~3.1, stem primarily from the constraints of double precision arithmetic (approximately 16 significant digits).
+The limitations in both the computational domain and accuracy, as discussed in Section~\ref {sec:acc_dp}, stem primarily from the constraints of double precision arithmetic (approximately 16 significant digits).
 These constraints suggest that higher precision may be required to achieve greater accuracy and to extend the computational domain of the function, particularly for large orders and arguments where numerical instabilities become significant.
-Although enormous accuracy and range can be obtained using arbitrary-precision arithmetic (e.g.~in Maple or mpmath), performance is substantially improved by using quad precision support in a compiled language (such as Fortran).
+Although enormous accuracy and range can be obtained using arbitrary-precision arithmetic (e.g.~in \texttt{Maple} or \texttt{mpmath}), performance is substantially improved by using quad precision support in a compiled language (such as \texttt{Fortran}).

 A new grid of points in the expanded \(\nu\)-\(|z|\) domain is employed to verify the accuracy of the quad-precision implementation.
-This grid, along with specially selected points located on or near the boundaries of the computational regions of the present algorithm, comprises a total of 280,636 points, as illustrated in Fig.~4.
-Compared to the computational domain used for double-precision calculations, the quad-precision domain extends a few orders of magnitude in both order and argument.
+This grid comprises a total of 280,636 points, as illustrated in Fig.\ref{fig:qp_pts_new}.
+Compared to the computational domain used for double-precision calculations, the quad-precision domain extends approximately an order of magnitude in both order and argument.

-Figure~5 presents 2D colormap plots of the relative error in computing the real part~(a) and imaginary part~(b) of \(I_{\nu} (z)\) for the newly expanded grid of input data points used in quad-precision calculations, including selected points on or near region boundaries.
-Again, high-precision Maple results were used as the reference.
-As shown in the figure, the present Fortran implementation achieves high accuracy, with errors on the order of \(\approx 10^{-27}\) for the real part and \(\approx 10^{-26}\) for the imaginary part.
+Figure \ref {fig:qp_acc} presents 2D colormap plots of the relative error in computing the real part~(a) and imaginary part~(b) of \(I_{\nu} (z)\) for the newly expanded grid of input data points used in quad-precision calculations.
+Again, high-precision \texttt{Maple} results were used as the reference.
+As shown in the figure, the present \texttt{Fortran} implementation achieves high accuracy, with relative errors less than \(10^{-26}\) for both real and imaginary parts.